FluidTYPO3/documentation/BestPractice/Configuration.md

-## Fluid Powered TYPO3: Best Practice
+## Fluid Powered TYPO3: Best Practice for Configuration

 Before you read this chapter there are a few basic facts you must know.
 The extensions in this family (at least the feature
 providers: fluidcontent, fluidpages, fluidbackend) all use TypoScript Fluid view configurations to read a path to the templates